Customer Segments vs. Personas: What's the Difference?

 - Income: $400,000+

-Struggles Dolce & Banana can address for Miranda:
+Struggles that Dolce & Banana can address for Miranda:

 - Needs: Continued credibility across the fashion world without trying hard

 - Motivations: Wants to keep personal style and brand influence on par or ahead of other fashion publications.
 Having the most fashion-forward LBDs at public events would help boost that image.

 - Pain points: There are a lot of fashion lines out there, and she doesn’t have time to sift through them all.
 A timelessly elegant piece like the LBD is a perfect option.